 Tumor samples will be treated and stored according to current research ethical practice in Denmark in a research biobank assigned for this trial.
-Blood samples of a total of 30 ml/time are drawn at three time points: at baseline and at 1 and 2 years after inclusion.
-And for patients in neo-adjuvant cohort also a blood sample at 6 months.
+Blood samples of a total of 30 ml/time are drawn at three timepoints: at baseline and at 1 and 2 years after inclusion.
 Frozen blood samples will be stored in a research biobank at the Danish Cancer Biobank.
 Potential left-over blood after the analyses for this study, are stored in the research biobank in the Danish Cancer Biobank for future, not yet specified, research.
 Pathological samples are stored according to clinical routines at the Departments of Pathology affiliated with the trial sites although one tissue block is set aside for the MASTER study, and upon completion of trial enrollment, triplet sample cores of 1 mm in diameter are arranged in a tissue microarray (TMA) and stored in a research biobank at the DBCG biobank for future research (RH-2015-122, I-Suite nr: 03903).
 The biological samples will be used for analyses in relation to the following translational endpoints: